 Weiss Memorial Hospital receives a shipment of VOCSN critical care ventilators Friday, April 17, 2020 in Chicago, Illinois.

-Ashley takes pains to focus on the heroics of the frontline healthcare professionals who are putting the GM-made ventilators to life-saving use, yet his recruiters have more than earned a shout-out too.
+Ashley takes pains to focus on the heroics of the frontline healthcare professionals who are putting the GM-made ventilators to life-saving use, yet his fast-acting recruiters have more than earned a shout-out too.
 They have assembled two full shifts of 300 workers each and are now pulling together a third shift.

 Here’s how they did it: